macrocosm-os/prompting/README.md

 # Compute Requirements

-1. To run a **validator**, you will need at least 24GB of VRAM.
+1. To run a **validator**, you will need at least 62GB of VRAM.
-2. To run the default huggingface **miner**, you will need at least 18GB of VRAM.
+2. To run the default huggingface **miner**, you will need at least 62GB of VRAM.

+**It is important to note that the baseminers are not recommended for main, and exist purely as an example.
+Running a base miner on main will result in no emissions and a loss in your registration fee.**

 </div>